usrname0/BL_FastStart/README.md

 # blender_faststart
 This is an extension for Blender 4.4+.

-It inserts a checkbox to the output panel that adds a 'Fast Start' copy to MP4/MOV renders.
+Blender_faststart puts a checkbox on your output panel to add a 'Fast Start' copy to MP4/MOV renders.
 It will create an extra MP4/MOV file with the suffix '-faststart' (your normal render is untouched).

 Credit to https://github.com/danielgtaylor/qtfaststart for the part of this extension that actually does all the work.